spaxxomatic/picc1101/README.md

 The result is the `spaxxserver` executable in the /out directory

-## Run test programs
-// TODO
-On the sending side:
-  - `sudo ./picc1101 -v1 -B 9600 -P 252 -R7 -M4 -W -l15 -t2 -n5`

-On the receiving side:
-  - `sudo ./picc1101 -v1 -B 9600 -P 252 -R7 -M4 -W -l15 -t4 -n5`

-This will send 5 blocks of 252 bytes at 9600 Baud using GFSK modulation and receive them at the other end.
-The block will contain the default test phrase `Hello, World!`.

-Note that you have to be super user to execute the program.

 ## Process priority
 You may experience better behaviour (less timeouts) depending on the speed of the link when raising the prioriry of the process.
 Interrupts are already served with high priority (-56) with the WiringPi library.
 The main process may need a little boost as well though